 Topping the charts for being the most commonly performed surgery, plastic surgery is no stranger in today’s society.
 However, there are still individuals who are skeptical and have their doubts about body cosmetic surgery.
-While the field of plastics continually improves, misinformation remains uncorrected and we debunk some of the top myths in body cosmetic in the interest of educating people in Westchester, Long Island, NYC, and beyond.
+While the field of plastics continually improves, misinformation remains uncorrected.
+In this post, we debunk some of the top myths in body contouring plastic surgery in the interest of educating people in Westchester, Long Island, NYC, and beyond.

 Myth 1: Body Plastic Surgery Is Unaffordable